 Independence: is the worker operating independently of your business?
 If not, then they are an employee.

 Labour hire or on-hire arrangements

-In simple terms, you hired a contractor, who is an employee of the on-hire company.
+In simple terms, you hired a contractor, who is seen for the term of the contract as an employee of the on-hire company.

 An on-hire company is an easy way to control the multi-layered government compliance and legalities that are required when running contractors.

 If you are still confused or in doubt as to whether your contractors would be deemed/viewed as employees or not, we are more than happy to have a look at your company’s individual circumstances and advise accordingly.
 Don’t hesitate to contact us on 02 9407 8700 or reach us at [email protected] to discuss it further.